andylongshaw/serverless/readme.md

     > Look at the *Items* tab - this is where you can see your records appear

-1. In the AWS console, navigate to the Lambda console and replace the code in your microservice lambda with the example code from the repository
+1. In the AWS console, navigate to the Lambda console and replace the code in your API gateway lambda with the example code from the repository

-    > Open the file *solutions/python/aws_lambda_cuatomer_rest.py*
+    > Open the file *solutions/python/aws_lambda_customer_rest.py*

     > Click on the *Code* tab in your *\<MyAnimal\>-ApiHandlerLambda* lambda function